FDio/csit/docs/ietf/draft-vpolak-mkonstan-bmwg-mlrsearch-02.md

       all intervals are valid, narrow enough, and measured at current phase trial duration.

-## Sample MLRsearch Run
+# FD.io CSIT Implementation

-TODO add a sample MLRsearch run with values.
+The only known working implementation of MLRsearch is in the open-source code running in Linux Foundation

-# Known Implementations
+FD.io CSIT project [FDio-CSIT-MLRsearch] as part of a Continuous Integration / Continuous Development (CI/CD) framework.

-The only known working implementation of MLRsearch is in Linux Foundation FD.io CSIT project [FDio-CSIT-MLRsearch].
 MLRsearch is also available as a Python package in [PyPI-MLRsearch].

-## FD.io CSIT Implementation Deviations
+## Additional details

 This document so far has been describing a simplified version of MLRsearch algorithm.
-The full algorithm as implemented contains additional logic, which makes some of the details (but not general ideas) above incorrect.
+The full algorithm as implemented in CSIT contains additional logic, which makes some of the details (but not general ideas) above incorrect.
 Here is a short description of the additional logic as a list of principles, explaining their main differences from